toluwalojurotimiayeni/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A function that computes the absolute value of an integer
+A function that prints the last digit of a number